 As I said, Jolie and Pitt just couldn’t seem to come to an understanding over custody or seemingly anything else tied to their split.
 The kids had been living in London as Jolie filmed in the U.K., though Pitt is still based in Los Angeles.
 Back in June, a judge established a schedule for Pitt to spend time with the kids (other than Maddox, who at 16 the court determined was old enough to decide if he wanted to see his dad or not).
 As a result, Jolie and the kids returned to Los Angeles.

-Then, over the summer, there were a ton of new stories about the couple.
+Then, over the summer of 2018, there were a ton of new stories about the couple.
 It was nearly impossible to keep all these threads straight, so we organized them for you in handy lists:

 Jolie’s lawyer drama: